For a limited time, new members get $50 off per month

 Within a month of leaving her apartment, Natalie started to feel better.

-Not only had she left a toxic environment, but she had also closely followed her health coach’s recommendations to eliminate processed foods, sugar, grains, and dairy from her diet, take certain supplements, such as activated charcoal, milk thistle, and NAC, exercise every day, and use a sauna at least once per week.
+Not only had she left a toxic environment, but she also started following her health coach’s recommendations to eliminate processed foods, sugar, grains, and dairy from her diet, drink at least 64 ounces of water per day, take certain supplements, such as activated charcoal, milk thistle, and NAC, and use a sauna at least once per week.